A Profile Of Empire Nuts

 Walnut Harvest Season

 As I am writing this blog, it is the end of the harvest season.
-The harvest began at the start of September and ends around the middle of November.
+The harvest began at the start of September and ended around the middle of November.
 The length of the harvest season depends on the water and the weather.
 Farmers know it’s time to harvest when the walnuts start to change at the end of the summer.
-The walnuts’ outer green hulls dry and start to split, allowing them to remove the walnuts from the inside.
+The walnuts’ outer green hulls dry and start to split, allowing them to remove them from the inside.

 California Walnuts In Their Shell